SACGF/variantgrid_admin_docs/sequencing/sequencing_scan_troubleshooting.md

     KeyError: 'SampleID'
 ```

-This was due to older SampleSheet.csv code not handling diff version of sheet that had "Sample_ID"
+This was due to older SampleSheet.csv code not handling diff version of sheet that had "Sample_ID", and we needed to modify SampleSheet parser.

 Example: